ryanpeters-MSFT/HairpinConsoleAks/readme.md

 # Hairpin Docker/Kubernetes Demo

 POC showing hairpin connectivity over (self-signed) TLS.
-This sample uses a [sample Web API application](https://github.com/ckriutz/HairpinConsole) to make HTTPS requests (self-signed certificate) to a `ClusterIP` service to test for loopback connectivity issues.
+This sample uses a [sample Web API application](https://github.com/ckriutz/HairpinConsole) to make HTTPS requests (self-signed certificate) to a `ClusterIP` service to test for hairpin network connectivity issues.

 **THIS IS NOT PRODUCTION CODE.**